kubesphere/website/content/en/docs/project-user-guide/application-workloads/horizontal-pod-autoscaling.md

    {{< notice note >}}

-   Ensure that the cluster can provide sufficient resource for all Pods when the number of Pods reaches the maximum.
+   Ensure that the cluster can provide sufficient resources for all Pods when the number of Pods reaches the maximum.
 Otherwise, the creation of some Pods will fail.

    {{</ notice >}}